freepn/fpnd/README.rst

 What FreePN is (and is not)
 ===========================

+FreePN is a set of open source (see `FLOSS`_ definition) privacy tools for an improved online `user experiience`_ (and yes, there's even `an ISO standard`_ for that).
+The current prototype implementation is mainly this repository.

-Yes, it's "free" (as in FOSS) and it's sort of like a VPN.
+Yes, it's "free" (as in FLOSS) and it's sort of like a VPN.
 FreePN is essentially an anonymizing p2p internet proxy using a "virtual private cloud" of peers, and the ``fpnd`` tools are the automation layer on top of the ZeroTier network virtualization engine that makes it happen.